-Throughout me working with clients and organisations, I have identified three ways that your company culture can make you look sick.
+Throughout my work with clients and organisations, I have identified three ways your company culture can make you look sick.

 1. Values and Purpose

-If you work for an organisation that has a corporate culture based on values you don’t share, it can cause significant stress.
+Working for an organisation with a corporate culture based on values you don’t share can cause significant stress.
 For example, you will experience stress if you value spending time with your family and you have a job that requires you to travel 80% of the time.

-There is another way that values and purpose can make an impact.
-No career development path or if you don’t feel valued.
-Also a lack of management’s commitment to the values and purpose of the organisation.
+There is another way that values and purpose can make an impact—on career development path or if you don’t feel valued—also a lack of management’s commitment to the values and purpose of the organisation.